HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn you say “ reach to a reduced price.”
+I happy to learn it’s better to say “ whee they were usually placed” in the second sentence.

 ★★★★★